 Instead of The Daily, then, I rely on apps that are far less flashy, but far more informative.

-The first is Fluent News ().
+Fluent News ().
 It’s an app that aggregates news headlines from a variety of top-tier sources—MSNBC, ABC News, the Washington Post, and so on—and presents them in a tablet-friendly scrolling list.
 Since the app breaks news down by category (Top News, Entertainment, Business), it’s easy to browse through the headlines of most interest to you quickly—and with a single finger.
 That makes it easier to browse stories while I eat or hold my infant son.

 Both the CNN and Fluent News apps can send push notifications of breaking news.
 CNN’s arrive very quickly, but the Fluent News alerts come hours after stories break, so I’ve disabled them.

 Rounding out the News folder on my iPad are news apps from

 USA Today.
 None of those are daily reads for me, but each can come in handy if I want another take on specific stories.